 Industrial Sector Faces Highest Cost Increase

-The industrial sector, incorporating manufacturing and critical infrastructure, has experienced the highest increase in data breach costs.
+The industrial sector, which encompasses manufacturing and critical infrastructure, has seen the largest rise in data breach costs.
 The integration of operational technology (OT) and information technology (IT) systems has expanded the attack surface, making security more complex.

-• Average time to identify and contain.
-Breaches in this sector took an average of 219 days to identify and 85 days to contain, longer than the overall average, indicating challenges in detection and response.
+- Average time to identify and contain.
+Breaches in this sector took an average of 219 days to identify and 85 days to contain, exceeding the overall average and indicating challenges in detection and response.

 The unique nature of the industrial sector also presents specific vulnerabilities: